react-navigation/react-navigation.github.io/versioned_docs/version-6.x/shared-element-transitions.md

 ## Minimal example

 To create a shared transition, simply assign the same `sharedTransitionTag` to elements on different screens in a native stack.
 This prop is a string that uniquely identifies an element between screens.
-Similarly to [`key`](https://react.dev/learn/rendering-lists#keeping-list-items-in-order-with-key) property, that tells React which element in the list is which, `sharedElementTag` allows Reanimated to identify and animate elements.
+Similarly to the [`key`](https://react.dev/learn/rendering-lists#keeping-list-items-in-order-with-key) property, which tells React which element in the list is which, `sharedElementTag` allows Reanimated to identify and animate elements.
 Components that you'd like to animate have to be `Animated` versions imported from `react-native-reanimated`.
-Animation will start automatically when you navigate between screens.
+The animation will start automatically when you navigate between screens.

 ```jsx
 import * as React from 'react';